2026 4-H Camp Opportunities

 PROGRAM DESCRIPTION:

-The 4-H Camp Counselors are a group of 4-H teens selected to assist in being responsible for campers ages 9-13 during 4-H camp.
-As a result of participation, counselors will develop the knowledge, skills, attitudes, and aspirations needed for adult success, and the Medina County 4-H program will be strengthened and expanded.
+The 4-H Camp Counselors are a group of 4-H teens selected to assist in being responsible for campers ages 5-8 and 9-14 during 4-H camp.
+As a result of participation, counselors will develop knowledge, skills, attitudes and aspirations needed for adult success, and the Medina County 4-H program will be strengthened and expanded.
 Roles and Responsibilities of 4-H Camp Counselors include:

 - Serve in a leadership and teaching role to other counselors